-If you decide that breast reconstruction isn’t right for you, a prosthesis, also called a breast form, can help you look balanced without surgery.
+If you decide that breast reconstruction isn’t right for you but still want a breast shape, a prosthesis, also called a breast form, can help you look balanced without surgery.
 You can use a prosthesis (or two prostheses, if you’ve had a double mastectomy) if you want the appearance of breasts but want to hold off on reconstruction or not have it at all.

 A prosthesis is the fastest way to fill the space where your breast was.
 You can slip it into your bra or bathing suit and appear as you did before surgery – this is a big relief for many women, especially after losing a breast and making so many major decisions.